 - Some alcohols are toxic and used for industrial purposes, while others are safe for consumption in specific forms.

-Ethanol (Specific Type of Alcohol):
+Ethanol (Specific Type of Alcohol)

-- Ethanol, also known as ETOH, is the specific type of alcohol found in alcoholic beverages.
+- Ethanol, also known as EtOH, is the specific type of alcohol found in alcoholic beverages.

 - It is safe for human consumption in moderate amounts and is also used in medical and industrial applications.

-What is Etoh Abuse?
+What Is EtOH Abuse?

-Common signs of ETOH abuse include:
+Common signs of EtOH abuse include:

 - Frequent binge drinking

-- Neglecting responsibilities due to alcohol use
+- Neglecting responsibilities due to ethanol use

 - Drinking to cope with stress or emotions